It’s time to take a close look at Kimberly Clark stock and the Kimberly Clark stock dividend.

-With that said, Kimberly Clark’s dividend consumes about two-thirds of earnings.
+With that said, Kimberly Clark’s dividend consumes a reasonable share of earnings.
 This is more commonly known as the dividend payout ratio.

 Kimberly Clark Free Cash Flow

 I also like to check a company’s dividends against free cash flow.

 Kimberly Clark Credit Rating